How to Grow and Care for Variegated Triangle Leaf Fig Indoors

 Toxicity

-Ficus triangularis 'Variegata' produces a milky white latex which is an irritant to the eyes and the skin.
+Like other plants in the Moraceae family, Variegated Triangle Leaf Fig (Ficus triangularis 'Variegata') is toxic to humans and pets as indicated by Pet Poison Helpline.
+Ficus plants produce a milky white latex which is an irritant to the eyes and the skin.
 If ingested it can cause irritation in the mouth, drooling, vomiting, diarrhea, loss of appetite and abdominal pains.

 Where to Buy